dirigible-io/dirigible-io.github.io/docs-samples/docs/tutorials/helium-custom-stack.md

 ### Deploy

-Now we can use one of the deploy options to setup our application [here](../../help/setup).
+Now we can use one of the deploy options in [Setup](https://www.dirigible.io/help/setup/) to setup our application.

 ### Test